-The table below provides information relating to Primus's equity compensation plans as of November 30, 2010.
+The table below provides information relating to Primus's equity compensation plans as of January 7, 2011.
 As of that date, the Primus Telecommunications Group, Incorporated Management Compensation Plan was the only equity compensation plan that was in effect.
 This Plan was approved as part of the Primus Reorganization.

-Plan Category Number of Securities to be Issued Upon the Exercise of Outstanding Options, Warrants and Rights (#) (a) Price of Ou -Average Exercise tstanding Options, ts and Rights (\$) (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities in Column(a)) (#) (c) Equity compensation plans approved by security holders 738,299(1) \$ 12.09 118,544(1)
+Number of Securities to be Issued Upon the Exercise of Outstanding Options, Warrants and -Average Exercise Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities in Plan Category Rights (#) Price of Outstanding Options, Warrants and Rights (\$) Column(a)) (#) (a) (b) (c) Equity compensation plans approved by security holders 663,297(1) \$ 12.08 120,240(1)

-(1) Represents shares of common stock remaining available for issuance pursuant to awards under the Primus Management Compensation Plan, as of November 30, 2010.
+(1) Represents shares of common stock remaining available for issuance pursuant to awards under the Primus Management Compensation Plan, as of January 7, 2011.
 Excludes shares subject to outstanding awards granted under Arbinet equity compensation plans, which Primus will assume upon completion of the Arbinet merger.
-See "Impact of Arbinet Merger and Impact on Amended Plan."
+See "Impact of Arbinet Merger on, and Other Effects of the Vote on, the Amended Plan."